julienp/ci-stats/README.md

 - `input_files`: One or more JSON files (supports globs)
 - `-o, --output`: Output PNG filename (default: workflow_durations.png)
 - `-b, --bucket-days`: Days to group by (default: 1 for daily)

-## Notes

-- Only successful runs are analyzed
-- Multiple files are automatically deduplicated by run ID
-- Weekly collection prevents gh-workflow-stats crashes on large datasets
-- Error bars show standard deviation within each bucket